mheap/nexmo-developer/_documentation/en/tools/postman.md

 Postman has support for the OpenAPI documents that we publish with all our APIs.

-> If you're new to OpenAPI, we have a [Guide to OpenAPI](/concepts/guides/openapi) just for you!
+> If you're new to OpenAPI, we have a [Guide to OpenAPI](/concepts/guides/openapi) specifically for you!

 Install Postman and follow the steps laid out below to very quickly try out any of the Vonage APIs.
-We publish an OpenAPI document for each API and Postman can read these and create a collection of requests that you can simply enter values into.
+We publish an OpenAPI document for each API and Postman can read these and create a collection of requests that you can enter values into.

 ## Get the OpenAPI Description of the API